 3650-3700 MHz Band Rules Released

-The rules for the new Wireless Broadband Service 3650 to 3700 MHz band are included in the FCC Report and Order and Memorandum Opinion and Order
+The rules for the new Wireless Broadband Service 3650 to 3700 MHz band are included in the FCC Report and Order and Memorandum Opinion and Order released last week.

 Rules for the new service are contained in Part 90, subpart Z. Modulation methods are not specified, but applications for certification of all transmitters "must describe the methodology used to meet the requirement that each transmitter employ a contention based protocol."
 The FCC defines a contention-based protocol as "a protocol that allows multiple users to share the same spectrum by defining the events that must occur when two or more transmitters attempt to simultaneously access the same channel and establishing rules by which a transmitter provides reasonable opportunities for other transmitters to operate.
 Such a protocol may consist of procedures for initiating new transmissions, procedures for determining the state of the channel (available or unavailable), and procedures for managing retransmissions in the event of a busy channel."